Heyimlulu/Improve-ADN/README.md

 Enhances the ADN Streaming experience with new features.

 - Bigger video player
-- Control video playback speed in the existing player settings
+- Control video playback speed in the existing player settings (Not available yet)
-- Blur or hide runner thumbnail
-- Hide scrollbar for a better immersion
-- Hide player dim screen
-- Hide subtitles
-- Add Picture-in-Picture button (no subtitles)
+- Add Picture-in-Picture button (Not available yet)
-- Maximize on double-click option
-- Toggeables features
-- Backup settings
+- Backup settings (Not available yet)

 ## Browser support